-Fortunately, my grandmother did not lose her job.
-However, many people still encounter situations like this and don’t know what to do or how to protect themselves.
-Perhaps because of what my grandmother went through, I take great pride in helping people that are being discriminated against in their employment.
-However, I am not one of those lawyers that is ideologically married to one side.
+I am not one of those lawyers that is ideologically married to one side.
 While many individuals have their rights trampled on, I have also seen employees take advantage of those same rights to the detriment of their employer.
-The bottom line: I realize that there is good and bad in every group, and that is why my firm works with both employers and employees.
+I realize that there is good and bad in every group, and that is why my Toronto Area employment law firm works with both employers and employees.
 We are able to see every situation from both sides.

 I also believe in giving back to the professional communities that I am part of.
-Since the start of my career, I have been actively involved in the Canadian and Ontario Bar Associations.
+Since the start of my career, I have been actively involved in the Canadian and Ontario Bar Associations and have held several leadership positions.
 I have also volunteered countless hours leading sessions on HR Law topics and serving on committees for the HRPA, and am currently on the Board of Directors of the International Association for Human Resource Information Management (IHRIM).
 Since our firm is based in York Region, I take particular pride in sponsoring the York Region Chapter of the HRPA and presenting an annual Employment Law update for our membership.